Writing Portfolio Website Design: How to Create A Stunning Site Easily

 And with the quality of work they represent, nobody will question your experience and expertise.
 So don’t worry about the lower number of writing projects on display.

 Write what they want to know about your projects

 After carefully selecting your best projects for your writing portfolio, you’ll have to decide what to write about each.
 The key to this is to present the right pieces of information and to do it briefly.
 This list of the necessary information will be a little different for books and other writing projects, so we’ll list them separately.

-For book projects, we recommend adding:
+For book projects on an author website, we recommend adding: